 Dental hygienists learn early on that the periodontal probe is essentially our greatest tool in the assessment of periodontal health.
 Periodontal probing creates a record of health or disease over time that dental hygienists can reference to, evaluate healing, or determine the possible need to implement a more aggressive treatment plan.
-Including dental radiographs, a complete periodontal evaluation allows us to compile important measurements and observations that builds a complete picture of a patient’s oral health.
+Including dental radiographs, a complete periodontal evaluation allows us to compile important measurements and observations that build a complete picture of a patient’s oral health.

-In dental hygiene, the probe allows us to detect pocket depths and calculus, measure recession, the width of attached gingiva, locate and measure furcations, assess intraoral lesions, and evaluate bleeding tendencies1,4.
-The data collected from each of these categories presents a perfect opportunity to educate the patient about their oral health.
+In dental hygiene, the probe allows us to measure pocket depths, recession, and the width of attached gingiva, locate and measure furcations, assess intraoral lesions, and evaluate bleeding tendencies.2,3 The data collected from each of these categories presents a perfect opportunity to educate the patient about their oral health.

-Educating Patients on Why we Probe
+Educating Patients on Why We Probe

 Begin education about periodontal probing with the basics.
-People learn in diverse ways, but there are many aids to help any patient understand structures of the periodontium and the progression of gingivitis to periodontitis.
+People learn in diverse ways, but there are many aids to help any patient understand the structures of the periodontium and the progression of gingivitis to periodontitis.
 A simple hand mirror and demonstration of probing the patient’s periodontal pockets/sulcus is a wonderful way to explain the exam while showing where and how measurements are obtained.

 Plastic probes are generally more comfortable for patients with generalized recession, and topical anesthetics can help patients who present with inflammation.
-Second generation constant force probes or pressure-sensitive probes introduced in 1971 have been shown to increase patient comfort; third generation computer-assisted direct data capture systems like the Florida probe are set at 15 grams probing force and help to decrease operator errors.4
+Second-generation constant force probes or pressure-sensitive probes introduced in 1971 have been shown to increase patient comfort.
+Third-generation computer-assisted direct data capture systems like the Florida probe are set at 15 grams probing force and help to decrease operator errors.4

 Errors in Periodontal Charting

-One major obstacle for many is shorter appointment times which may lead to rushed, incorrect, or completely skipped assessments.
-Both periodontal probing and radiographs require additional time, so many hygienists have to alternate these exams at each re-care to be more efficient.
+One major obstacle for many is shorter appointment times, which may lead to rushed, incorrect, or completely skipped assessments.
+Both periodontal probing and radiographs require additional time, so many hygienists have to alternate these assessments at each re-care to be more efficient.

 Periodontal Charting Efficiently

 There are a few options to make charting more efficient and easier to complete without assistance.
-A wireless USB number keypad is one of the most cost-effective options, using a universal USB connector, it is ergonomic and easy to barrier for use anywhere convenient while probing.
-The Dental R.A.T. (remote access terminal) is a foot-operated mouse that allows hands-free entry while periodontal charting that transmits with a wireless USB connection.
-To be completely free of input voice-activated periodontal charting programs, such as Dentrix VoicePro, are integrated or work with computer software and a headset to input spoken measurements.
-Both the Dental R.A.T. and most software similar to VoicePro include voiced or repeated measurements the patient can hear and might be useful in education.
+A wireless USB number keypad is one of the most cost-effective options.
+Using a universal USB connector, it is ergonomic and easy to barrier for use anywhere convenient while probing.

-Periodontal probing has gotten a bad rap for the tedious and time-consuming nature of the exam but provides invaluable information hygienists can use to motivate better home care and overall oral health.
+Periodontal probing has gotten a bad rap for the tedious and time-consuming nature of the assessment but provides invaluable information hygienists can use to motivate better home care and overall oral health.
 The periodontal probe allows evaluation of disease severity, progress, and the result of therapeutic efforts.
 It is an essential instrument in periodontal disease prevention and maintenance.

 - Darby, M.L., Walsh, M.M., & Bowen, D.M.
-(2010).
-Dental Hygiene Theory and Practice (3rd ed.).
-St. Louis, MO: Elsevier/Saunders.
+(2009).
+Dental Hygiene: Theory and Practice (3rd ed.).
+Saunders.